-• Florida Kidcare-Child Health Insurance
+Florida Kidcare-Child Health Insurance

 Getting health insurance for you child before they become sick is very important.
 Florida Kidcare is a comprehensive health insurance for children from birth to age 18 who are uninsured.
 Any family can apply; the amount you pay is based on income and family size.
-Most families pay \$15 or \$20 each month or nothing at all.
-Many non-citizens children may qualify, Florida Kidcare accepts applications all year.
-No interview is required; you can apply online at www.floridakidcare.org and click "Apply Online Now."
-If you would like assistance, please call The Parent Academy at 305-995-1207.
+Visit www.floridakidcare.org for more information.